iExecBlockchainComputing/iexec-doc/pocosrc/poco-protocol.rst

 **Secure payment**

   Once a deal is sealed on the iExec Marketplace, requester funds are locked to ensure all resource providers are paid for their contributions.
 Resources can take the form of data, applications or computing power.

   Workers must achieve consensus on the execution result to get the requester's funds.
 If consensus is not achieved, the requester is reimbursed.

   Worker and scheduler must stake RLC to participate as a computing providers.
 Bad behaviour from an actor results in a loss of stake.

   This is essential on the public blockchain, but all values can be set to 0 for private blockchain solutions.

 **Permissioning**

   For an execution to happen, a deal must be signed between the different parties involved.
-A permission mechanism can be used to control access to applications, datasets and workerpools.
+A permission mechanism can be used to control access to applications, datasets and worker pools.

   The secure payment layer can be disabled for a private blockchain, or it can also be used in the context of the public blockchain to increase security.
 An example of permissioning is dataset restriction for a specific application.